richardstartin/richardstartin.github.io/_posts/2021-11-28-5-java-mundane-performance-tricks.md

 ### Don't iterate over Enum.values()

 An array is allocated every time `Enum.values()` is called, which can really add up.
-If you own the code, the best thing you can do is preallocate the array and use it instead of `Enum.values()`, on the basis that your own code won't mutate it.
+If you own the code, and the class won't be visible to untrusted third parties (i.e. you are the end user), the best thing you can do is preallocate the array and use it instead of `Enum.values()`, on the basis that your own code won't mutate it.
-Otherwise it can be stashed in a local variable, which should alleviate concerns about mutability.
+Otherwise it can be stashed in a local variable wherever needed, which should alleviate concerns about mutability.

 The benchmark below compares iteration over `Enum.values()`, a preallocated array populated from `Enum.values()` and over an `EnumSet` for enums of different sizes.